ishanHatharasinghe/LLM-OpenAI-Document-Reader/README.md

     history.append({"question": question, "answer": final_answer})

     return final_answer
+Function Purpose:
+Accepts a question.
-Retrieve Chunks: Fetches relevant text chunks from the vector database.
+Retrieves relevant chunks using the retriever.
-Create Context: Joins the retrieved chunks into a single context string.
-Format Prompt: Combines the system instructions, context, and question into a formatted prompt.
+Prepares a context string by concatenating the retrieved chunks.
-Invoke LLM: Passes the prompt to the language model for generating a response.
+Sends the context and question to the LLM for a response.
-Post-Process Response:
-If the response includes "no idea," separate the fallback general knowledge.
-Otherwise, use the response as-is.
-Track History: Logs each question and its answer for future reference.
-9. Helper Function and Chain
+Handles responses and appends the question-answer pair to the history.
+Wrapper Function
 python
 Copy code
 def load_pdf_and_answer(question):
     return qa(question)
-Wrapper function to answer questions using the loaded PDF. python
+Wrapper to answer questions using the QA pipeline.
+Optional LLMChain Creation
+python
 Copy code
 # Create the LLMChain (optional, though this is not directly interacting with the retriever here)
 chain = LLMChain(llm=llm, prompt=prompt_template)
-LLMChain: Creates a reusable pipeline with the LLM and prompt, although it’s not integrated with the retriever here.
+Creates a LLMChain to manage prompt and LLM integration.
+This isn't used in the qa() function directly.